justdeko/ds2021_initialtask/README.md

 - openFaas deployed on there
 - faas cli also installed
 - unix once again (for executing the scripts)
+- ngrok setup with gateway to OpenFaas
+- two instances of bots or automated workflows, one that sends a webhook to the `email-analyser` function, one that writes an email back, coming from `email-sender`.
+I'm using zapier, you can obviously also use an own version.
+  Or, just send a json request to the endpoint if you want to test it out.

 ### Main idea
 Receiving bad emails is not really nice.
 So I decided to defend myself from those.
 Each time I get an email to my account, and the sentiment analysis considers it as negative, the lights in my room flash up, and the sender of the email will receive a snarky response immediately.
 If the e-mail is neutral the sender will get a message that I'll get back to them soon, and if it's even positive, they will get a nice compliment.
-If the email is really bad, and I need additional "calming down", a function will me send a picture of a nice cat :)
+If the email is really bad, and I need additional "calming down", a function will me send a dog fact :)

 ### The functions

 - light-machine: controls the lights in my room, lets them flash for a second based on the sentiment (good/bad/neutral)
+- email-analyser: analyses the contents of my email (received as a json object), decides if its neutral, positive or negative. sends further requests to light-machine, email-sender and cat-as-a-service
+- email-sender: sends an email with a specific content depending on the sentiment
+- dog-fact: returns a cut fact about dogs :)